HariharanMan/Listify/Task-1/project/README.md

-# TaskMaster - Task Management Application
+# Listify - Task Management Application

-TaskMaster is a full-stack task management application built with React and Node.js.
+Listify is a full-stack task management application built with React and Node.js.

 ## Features